doo/scanbot-sdk-example-linux/examples/java/DocumentQualityAnalyzerExample/README.md

 2. Specify your license key in the `io.scanbot.sdk.dqa.DocumentQualityAnalyzerExample` class with the value you received from us.

+You can run the example on an image by its file path or its resource path.

+To run the example on an image by its file path, run the following command:

+`./gradlew run --args='--file "/path/to/image"'`

+To run the example on an image by its resource path, run the following command:

+`./gradlew run --args='--resource "path/to/resource"'`

-After that you can run the example with the following command:
+In particular, the example comes with a test image that can be used to run the example.
+To run the example on the test image run the following command:

-`./gradlew run`
+`./gradlew run --args='--resource "/img.png"'`

 During the script run all needed artifacts will be downloaded and the example will be executed.